msharma24/terraform-aws-network-firewall-deployment-models/distributed/README.md

 sh-4.2$ curl -m 4 google.com
 curl: (28) Operation timed out after 4001 milliseconds with 0 bytes received
 ```
-3 -  ping any public dns `ping 8.8.8.8 -c 4` - this will create an alert in the Cloudwatch logs group - **"/nfw-demo-dev/anfw/alert"**
+3 -  ping any public dns `ping 8.8.8.8 -c 4` - this will create an alert in
+the CloudWatch Log Group - **"/nfw-demo-dev/anfw/alert"**

 ```
 {